-In our view, the budget is unlikely to bring about significant revisions to corporate earnings, however the ongoing commitment to support the economic ‘restart’ will underpin market sentiment and support earnings confidence.
-Housing, Resources, Energy and Financials have benefitted from the bounce back in economic activity and the current inflation dynamics.
+In our view, the budget is unlikely to bring about significant revisions to corporate earnings, however the ongoing commitment to support the vulnerable parts of the economy while also demonstrating some fiscal restraint will underpin market sentiment and support earnings confidence.
+Resources, Energy and Financials have benefitted from resilient economic activity and the inflation dynamics.

-Household balance sheets are in great shape which should continue to support the strength in consumption.
-We also see upside risk to dividends if economic conditions hold, keeping payout ratios elevated.
-We prefer a targeted portfolio approach favouring quality (strong cashflow and market position) and reflation (Energy, Resources) and tactical reopening beneficiaries (Travel, Ag/Chem, Traditional Retail).
+Household balance sheets remain in good shape which should continue to support consumption.
+We also see upside risk to dividends if economic conditions hold.
+We prefer a targeted portfolio approach favouring quality (strong cashflow and market position), sectors linked to higher inflation (Energy, Resources) and select cyclicals (CTD, QAN, WEB, TWE, VNT).
 See our Best Ideas for our most preferred exposures.